api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/guides/build-an-airnode/apply-auth.md

         "requesterEndpointAuthorizers": [  // Requests must satisfy at least "0xeabb...C123",                 // one of the authorizer contracts "0xCE5e...1abc"
-        ]
+        ],
+        "crossChainRequesterAuthorizers": []
       }
     },
     {
       "id": "2",
       ...
       "authorizers": {
-        "requesterEndpointAuthorizers": [] // All requests will be processed },
+        "requesterEndpointAuthorizers": [], // All requests will be processed "crossChainRequesterAuthorizers": []
+      },
     },
     {